Skip to main content

 • Enabled: displays Choose a Schedule Policy option

-For more information, refer to Scheduled Backup.
+For more information, see Scheduled backup.

 • Choose a Schedule Policy: associate a schedule policy with your backup to automate the process of backup creation.
 Portworx Backup supports hourly, weekly, and monthly scheduled backup runs or allows you to create the backup at the specified time.